SachinKainth/PrimeTables/README.md

 * What needs to be improved

 1. EstimateSieveSizeFromNumberOfPrimes shouldn't really be public.
-2. Need to create a textbox and button to accept a number from the user, with which to generate the table.
-3. Need to have a better data structure for Multiples in PrimeMultiplesViewModel so that all rows are not in one list.
+2. Need to have a better data structure for Multiples in PrimeMultiplesViewModel so that all rows are not in one list.
-4. Need to deal with overflows in EstimateSieveSizeFromNumberOfPrimes.
+3. Need to deal with overflows in EstimateSieveSizeFromNumberOfPrimes.